Gregory V. Larnell, PhD

 1040 W. Harrison St. (M/C 147), Chicago, IL 60607

-Dr. Gregory Larnell's research and teaching interests center on mathematics education and urban education—specifically, mathematics learning and curriculum; urban mathematics education; and race, identity, and inequity in mathematics education.
+Dr. Gregory Larnell's research and teaching interests center on mathematics education and urban education—specifically, mathematics learning and curriculum; urban mathematics education; and race, identity, inequity, and ideology in mathematics education.
+His scholarship has been published in several journals and edited volumes, including the Journal for Research in Mathematics Education, Journal of Education, and the Handbook of Urban Education; find and download his work here.

-Dr. Larnell teaches undergraduate and graduate courses in the College of Education–including Introduction to Urban Education; STEM, Education, and Society; Teaching and Learning Elementary Mathematics in the Urban Classroom; Research on the Learning of Mathematics; Research on the Mathematics Teachers and Teaching; and Curriculum and Teaching.
+Dr. Larnell develops and teaches undergraduate and graduate courses in the College of Education across curricular and degree programs (including in the general education program): Introduction to Urban Education; STEM, Education, and Society; Teaching and Learning Elementary Mathematics in the Urban Classroom; Research on the Learning of Mathematics; Research on the Mathematics Teachers and Teaching; and Curriculum and Teaching.
+He also serves in multiple service capacities locally, institutionally, nationally, and internationally, including faculty mentoring programs; ad-hoc reviewing for the National Science Foundation, Journal for Research in Mathematics Education, American Educational Research Journal, The Urban Review (among others); and an invited member of the National Council for Teachers of Mathematics Research Committee and the American Educational Research Journal editorial board.

 Barajas-López, F. & Larnell, G.V.
 (2019).
 Unpacking the link between equitable teaching practices and Standards for Mathematical Practice: Equity for whom and under what conditions?
 Journal for Research in Mathematics Education, 50(4), 349-361.